Decision 963/QĐ-BCT

 When does Decision 963 take effect?

-Decision 963/QĐ-BCT was signed and took immediate effect on 22 April 2026.
-Customer billing reflects the new windows from the next billing cycle following 22 April.
+Decision 963/QĐ-BCT was issued on 22 April 2026 but the new TOU framework is not yet applied in customer billing.
+The Electricity Department has confirmed that the new windows will apply from the next EVN average retail tariff adjustment.
+Until that adjustment, customer billing continues to reflect the pre-963 windows under Circular 16/2014/TT-BCT.
 Tariff rate levels under Decision 1279/QĐ-BCT remain in force until the next retail tariff revision, which is expected in Q2–Q3 2026 if MOIT's pending Decree 72 amendment for 2022–2024 loss recovery is enacted.